shenchaoran/WebNJGIS_backend/README.md

 declare module "<some-library>";
 ```
 7. At this point everything should compile with no errors and you can either improve the types in the `.d.ts` file by following this [guide on authoring `.d.ts` files](http://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html) or continue with no types.
-8. If you are still having issues, let me know by sending me an email or pinging me on twitter, I will help you.
+8. If you are still having topics, let me know by sending me an email or pinging me on twitter, I will help you.

 ## Debugging
 Debugging TypeScript is exactly like debugging JavaScript with one caveat, you need source maps.